 c.
 Group activities shall at all times be in accordance with the aims of the Society set out in Clause 2 above and shall not be such as to bring the Society into disrepute.

 e.
-Any publicity or other public statement by a group shall be consistent with the aims of the Society and shall be approved in advance by a Committee member or other member authorised by the Committee to give such approval on its behalf.
+Any publicity or other public statements by a group shall be consistent with the aims of the Society and shall be approved in advance by a committee member or other member authorised by the Committee to give such approval on its behalf.

 f.
-If any group fails to meet the requirements set out in Sub-clauses 5a-5e above the Committee is empowered, subject to the right of appeal to the Annual General Meeting of the Society, to take appropriate control of the group’s activities and if necessary to disband it.
+If any group fails to meet the requirements set out in Sub-clauses 5a-5e above, the Committee is empowered, subject to the right of appeal to the Annual General Meeting, to take appropriate control of the group’s activities and if necessary to disband it.

 a.
 The Annual General Meeting of the Society shall normally be held in September of each year, at a time and place to be determined by the Committee, for the following purposes: